cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 4. Click Enter (wait time will vary)
   *	If problems are encountered, check for correct hostname, username, password, and node name.
 Also, check to verify if a port number is needed based on the node selected. *If necessary check out the Chef Fundamentals Webinar link for setting up a node, which can be found on the Apache Big Data Stack page*
-  *	You will know that the connection is complete when the following is exhibited "Chef Client finished, 0/0 resources updated …"
+  *	You will know that the connection is complete when the following is exhibited ``Chef Client finished, 0/0 resources updated …``

 5. Login to Hosted Enterprise Chef